-In recent years, Latin America has produced a growing cohort of startups backed by the region’s tech investors and global investors alike.
-LAVCA established the Latin American Startup Directory in 2016 to identify and track these startups as they grow.
+As venture investment has scaled, Latin America has produced a growing cohort of startups backed by the region’s tech investors and global investors alike.
+Using venture backing as an initial criteria, LAVCA established the Latin American Startup Directory in 2016 to identify and track these startups as they grow.

-Startup Directory by the Numbers
+2020 Startup Directory by the Numbers

 Is your startup qualified to be on the list?
 Contact email@example.com to begin the startup verification process.